 Sometimes back pain comes and goes, seemingly on its own.
 This fluctuation can lead us to dismiss symptoms as “no big deal” or “just another ache or pain.”
 While it’s true some lower back pain can be caused by wear and tear over time, this does not mean your pain is “common” or that there is not a serious underlying medical issue.
 While all lower back pain can limit our strength, flexibility and fun, some conditions that involve lower back pain, if untreated, may lead to increased pain, numbness, tingling, and even incontinence or loss of motor control.

 Serious medical conditions associated with lower back pain include Degenerative Disc Disease, Herniated Discs, Radiculopathy, Spinal Stenosis, Complex Regional Pain Syndrome, and Facet Joint Pain.
 Click the links in each description for more information about these conditions and specific symptoms related to each one.

-If the condition causing your lower back pain is relatively minor or in the early stages, Dr. Skaliy may suggest treatments including over-the-counter pain medication or such as weight reduction, regular stretching, correct posture, physical therapy and low-impact aerobic exercise.
+If the condition causing your lower back pain is relatively minor or in the early stages, Dr. Skaliy may suggest treatments including over-the-counter pain medication or preventative treatments such as weight reduction, regular stretching, correct posture, physical therapy and low-impact aerobic exercise.